bob-erdman/developer-dot/communications/dev-guide_geo_soap/index.md

 AFC Geo SaaS Pro Soap is an XML web service that provides address verification and assignment of the tax jurisdiction for US addresses.
 Locations are passed as address or latitude/longitude coordinate pairs.

-AFC Geo SaaS Pro also provides the option to return a Coding Accuracy Support System (CASS) certified address.
-CASS certification is the process of normalizing addresses to USPS Publication 28 standards and validating the address against current USPS AMS-II data.
+AFC Geo SaaS Pro also provides the option to return a Coding Accuracy Support System (CASS) certified address. <a class="dev-guide-link" href="/communications/dev-guide_geo_soap/geocode/cass/">CASS validation</a> is the process of normalizing addresses to USPS Publication 28 standards and validating the address against current USPS AMS-II data.
 All address elements are verified and these data points are added to the address:
 <ul class="dev-guide-list">
   <li>ZIP code</li>
   <li>ZIP+4</li>